Last Updated on April 16, 2023

 American Bullies can be pretty destructive if they get bored.
 Thus, you’ll need to invest in some good-quality pet toys that can keep him entertained and won’t be shredded to pieces within a few minutes.

-You can probably look at spending around $20 to $30 per toy you buy your dog.
+You can probably look at spending around $20 to $30 per toy you buy your pup.

-You need to buy various supplies for your American Bully dog, including feeding bowls, a dog bed, a crate, and a leash and collar.
+You need to buy various supplies for your American Bully, including feeding bowls, a dog bed, a crate, and a leash and collar.

-What are the Additional Costs that Come with Owning an American Bully?
+Additional Costs that Come with Owning this Breed

 Other than the above costs, you will need to provide your American Bully with puppy training.
 At the same time, you may also look to spend money on dog walking or kennels and boarding if you travel often.

-Training your dog could cost around $100 per group lesson.
+Training your dog could be around $100 per group lesson.

-You may also need to get a permit for your American Bully dog to keep him legally in certain states, and this will cost you between $100 and $500 each year.
+You may also need to get a permit for your Bully to keep him legally in certain states, and this will cost you between $100 and $500 each year.

-These permits are more expensive than other breeds due to the potentially aggressive nature of the American Bully breed.
+These permits are more expensive than other breeds due to the potentially aggressive nature of this breed.

-As may be obvious, there are various things that you need to pay for your American Bully’s life, with medical costs and your canine’s food likely being the most costly.
+As may be obvious, there are various things that you need to pay for your American Bully’s life, with medical expenses and your canine’s food likely being the most costly.

 You can plan to spend somewhere in the range of $160 and $245 each month for your dog.